Updated on October 4, 2022

 Cricut Explore Air 2 vs. Silhouette Cameo 3.
 A comparison of Cricut vs. Silhouette – two popular electronic die-cutting machines with the pros and cons of each one.

 Today, I am going to walk you through some basic functions using both the Cricut Explore Air 2 and the Silhouette Cameo 3.
 I will compare both machines, the software, plus show you how to cut something out on each machine.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.
 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.
 Thank you to Cricut for providing me with a Cricut Explore Air 2 machine, products for this post, and a Silhouette Cameo 3 for review.
 This post has been updated 2/27/2020 for accuracy

-With full disclosure, I was sent both a Cricut Explore Air 2 and Silhouette Cameo 3 for free for review.
-I have owned a Cricut machine for a long time.
+I have owned a Cricut machine for a long time – over 10 years.
 I started by purchasing my own Cricut Expression machine and cartridges.
 Shortly after I started blogging, I was lucky enough to connect with Cricut and they sent me the new Cricut Explore to try.
 And now, I have the newest Cricut machines – the Cricut Explore Air 2 and the Cricut Maker.

-Today, I am going to complete some basic functions like adding text and an image using both machines with each software program.
+Today, I am going to change all that.
+I will complete basic functions like adding text and an image using each machine with its software program.
 At the end of the post, I will compare both machines and give my honest review on which one I like better.

 Note: You can now design projects on your iPad in Cricut Design Space without being connected to Wi-Fi.
 Use any content you download to your iOS device anytime without an internet connection.